vrushang1/credai-backend/README.md

 }
 ```

-- I have also provided postman collection export which is in **postman** directory, you can export it and submit the form manually.
+- I have also provided postman collection export which is in **/postman** directory, you can export it and submit the form manually.

 ### File System Storage